xcore/sw_motor_control/doc/quickstart/index.rst

    **WARNING** : Do *NOT* put the 24V power supply into the control board.
 The control board takes a 5V power supply and will be damaged by 24V.

-   By default, the power board will provide power to the control board.
-Jumper J2 can be set to the alternative (East) position to allow a separate 5V power supply to be provided to the control board.

    The default application will spin the motors using a field oriented control algorithm.
 The display will show the speed of each motor, and the demand speed of both.
 Buttons A and B will alter the demand speed for the system.

-   **NOTE** : The ADC configuration jumpers, J34 and J35 on the control board must be set as follows in order for the default firmware to correctly run.
-J34 must be set to *South*, and J35 must be set to *North*.

-   **NOTE** : The power board has 6 configuration jumpers, J31 to J36.
-These will typically be set to *South* to enable the hall effect port.
-Setting to *North* will enable the back-EMF zero crossing detection, but the default firmware implementations do not use this sensor.

 Control board
 ~~~~~~~~~~~~~

+   By default, the power board will provide power to the control board.
+Jumper J2 can be set to the alternative (East)
+   position to allow a separate 5V power supply to be provided to the control board.

+   The ADC configuration jumpers, J34 and J35 on the control board must be set as follows in order
+   for the default firmware to correctly run.
+J34 must be set to *South*, and J35 must be set to *North*.

    .. image:: control.png
       :width: 100%

 Power board
 ~~~~~~~~~~~

+   The power board has 6 configuration jumpers, J31 to J36.
+These will typically be set to *South* to enable the hall effect port.
+Setting to *North* will enable the back-EMF zero crossing detection, but the default firmware implementations do not use this sensor.

    .. image:: power.png
       :width: 100%